haobinnan/shim-review/README.md

 - Name: Hao Binnan
 - Position: Managing Director
 - Email address: haobinnan@gmail.com
+- PGP key, signed by the other security contacts, and preferably also with signatures that are reasonably well known in the linux community: 79AFC78F

 -------------------------------------------------------------------------------
 Who is the secondary contact for security updates, etc.